hashicorp/packer/website/source/docs/builders/vmware-vmx.html.md

 -   `<wait>` `<wait5>` `<wait10>` - Adds a 1, 5 or 10 second pause before
     sending any additional keys.
 This is useful if you have to generally wait for the UI to update before typing more.

-When using modifier keys `ctrl`, `alt`, `shift` ensure that you release them, otherwise they will be held down until the machine reboots.
-Use lowercase characters as well inside modifiers.
-For example: to simulate ctrl+c use `<leftCtrlOn>c<leftCtrlOff>`.

 In addition to the special keys, each command to type is treated as a [configuration template](/docs/templates/configuration-templates.html).
 The